obarthel/amiga-smbfs/README.md

 You should not need to specify the name of the work group or domain which the file server to connect to is a member of.
 However, if you do need to use it, you must **make sure that the name is not longer than 16 characters**.
 The name you provide will be translated to all upper case characters.

-You need not provide for a work group or domain name on the command line.
+You do not need to provide a work group or domain name on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this:

 <pre>
 SetEnv smbfs_workgroup *name of domain or work group* Copy ENV:smbfs_workgroup ENVARC:
 </pre>

 You may also use the `smbfs_domain` environment variable in place of the `smbfs_workgroup` variable.
-The two are aliases for one another, but **smbfs** will read only one of the two.
+The two are aliases for one another, but **smbfs** will read just one of the two.

 #### 5.1.8. `NETBIOS/S`

 Older server software such as *Microsoft Windows XP* may not respond to the requests of the **smbfs** program to connect to the shared network file system.

-If the connection attempt fails immediately you may want to try the `NETBIOS` switch which tells the **smbfs** program to use an older protocol when trying to talk to the server.
+If the connection attempt fails immediately, you may want to try the `NETBIOS` switch which tells the **smbfs** program to use an older protocol when trying to talk to the server.

 #### 5.1.9. `CLIENT=CLIENTNAME/K`

 The **smbfs** program will attempt to connect to the file server by providing the name of the computer you connect from.

-In some cases this may be undesirable as the computer's name differs from what the file server expects.
+In some cases this may be undesirable, as the computer's name differs from what the file server expects.

 You can use the `CLIENT` parameter to tell **smbfs** under which name it should announce itself to the server.